top of page

 What is SUDS?

-The UBC Alma Mater Society (AMS) plays a key role in improving and enhancing the learning experience for students at the University of British Columbia.
-By coordinating with other student unions nationwide, we share our experiences, challenges, and successes to create a more comprehensive and effective governance structure that better serves and represents our students.
+The Alma Mater Society (AMS) plays a key role in improving and enhancing the learning experience for students at the University of British Columbia, Vancouver.
+By coordinating with other student unions in Canada and beyond, we share our experiences, challenges, and successes to create a more comprehensive and effective governance structure that better serves and represents our students.

 SUDS focuses on bringing student executives from across the country together, offering workshops on topics relevant to student societies.
 Recently, our emphasis has been on lobbying, providing workshops on how to lobby effectively.
 This combination of workshops and networking ensures that student union executives gain practical skills and build strong connections with their peers.